joerivanveen/wp-reading-progress/readme.txt

 1.2.4: added regular post type to settings, added fallback find post by id when not found by class names, added option to display on specific posts only

-1.2.3: fix initializing window height to 0 on page load in some cases
+1.2.3: fixed bug initializing window height to 0 on page load in some cases

 1.2.2: increased compatibility with themes regarding looking for single article